-Seattle owes Erasto Jackson’s wife a debt of gratitude; her Jamaican roots broadened this talented local boy’s culinary horizons, and gave rise to one of the city’s most exciting destinations for smoked meat.
-At his counter service restaurant on Rainier Ave, exacting barbecue triangulates brilliantly with soul food and the Caribbean nation’s traditions of seafood and jerked meats.
+Seattle owes Erasto Jackson’s wife a debt of gratitude; her Jamaican roots broadened this talented local’s culinary horizons, and gave rise to one of the city’s most exciting destinations for smoked meat.
+At his counter service restaurant on Rainier Avenue, exacting barbecue triangulates brilliantly with soul food and the Caribbean nation’s traditions of seafood and jerked meats.
 It’s nigh impossible to choose when a single menu might offer jerk spareribs, burnt ends, curry goat, smothered pork chops, spot-on brisket, and escovitch fish.
-Whatever you decide on, know that Jackson’s arsenal of rubs gives each meat distinct flavor, plantains are a perfect barbecue side dish, and the mac and cheese alone is worth a trip.
-Actually, stop what you’re doing and go right now.

-Part of the charm in Ballard’s longstanding urban barbecue and bourbon joint is the dining room’s sharp aesthetic; here utilitarian stacks of fuel wood assume a double identity as design element, and a more stylized bar hides in the back.
-But owners Grant and Hannah Carter have embraced our weird reality with a new fenced off patio space on Ballard Ave, and online orders for takeout.
-Thankfully plenty of constants remain: The menu still balances classic smoked chicken, brisket, ribs, and pulled pork with barbecue-driven bar bites like nachos or pickled deviled eggs.
+The interior—with its bourbon bar in the back—is urbane, but owners Grant and Hannah Carter have embraced Ballard Avenue’s high-end streatery game.
+The menu still balances classic smoked chicken, brisket, ribs, and pulled pork with bar bites like nachos or pickled deviled eggs.
 Customizable mac and cheese lets you add in a choice of sauce and anything from bacon to smoked jalapenos.
-And exceptional bourbon cocktails are available as kits or on that charming new deck.
+(During the day, sibling sandwich shop Mammoth operates out of here.)

-To be sure, this spot in Lake Forest Park has a fan base.
-But way more of Seattle’s barbecue nerds should be singing the praises of Brileys, a beacon of carefully smoked meat.
 Rather than pick a particular region’s style, owners Kyle Brierley and Skyler Riley patchwork a menu out of their favorite traditions: brisket in the vein of Texas, Kansas City–style ribs; gumbo and Brunswick stew round out the sides.
+All these carefully smoked meats show up unadorned, or in a series of sandwiches, garnished with just enough slaw or sauce.
 A sizable patio offers glimpses of Lake Washington—as well as picnic benches, umbrellas, and the occasional game of cornhole.

-Tess Thomas’s pink storefront on Rainier is a family business; that’s abundantly clear even in this era of scurrying into restaurants for quick, minimally interactive takeout.
-Brisket is tender, rib meat can’t wait to part ways with the bone, and no shortage of extra steps go into the sides.
+At Tess Thomas’s pink storefront on Rainier, brisket is tender, rib meat can’t wait to part ways with the bone, and no shortage of extra steps go into the sides.
 This means fluffy corn bread and mac and cheese that isn’t overly soupy; the greens—cooked with bits of chopped-up brisket end—might be the best barbecue greens you’ll eat in this lifetime.
 Yes, you’ll be crazy full by the end of it all, but if Thanksgiving happened in summertime, it would taste like Emma’s sweet potato pie.

 Chopped brisket, shredded pork.
 Brioche sandwich buns and burn-your-lips-off sauce.
-Barbecue purists might scoff at these smoked meat sandwiches, which bear more than a passing resemblance to a sloppy joe, but legions of local fans lined up at the counter aren’t here to parse barbecue semantics.
+These sandwiches bear more than a passing resemblance to a sloppy joe, but legions of local fans lined up at the counter aren’t here to parse barbecue semantics.
 They’re here for various iterations of smoked meat, drenched in sauce, and accompanied by classic barbecue sides.
-The original institution in SoDo (which consists mostly of outdoor seating) has spawned a truck and additional franchises, like the shiny newer outpost in West Seattle.
+The original institution in SoDo (with mostly outdoor seating) spawned additional franchises, like the shiny newer outpost in West Seattle.

 Meat from Pecos Pit fills the sandwiches at this counter in Pike Place Market, almost directly beneath the neon sign.
 From chopped beef and cheddar to pork and a vinegary slaw, just about every item on the menu benefits from the addition of a hot link.
-Online ordering and the market’s handy color-coded curbside pickup system makes takeout surprisingly easy.
+Online ordering makes takeout especially easy, even in Pike Place Market crowds.